 - Make sure that the head collar fits correctly

 - Use a lead that is long enough to allow for your dog’s natural head movement.

 - Remember that you are working towards a loose lead, not a dog walking right beside you.

 - When steering your dog, use a steady, gentle but firm motion.
 Never jerk or yank the collar.

 - Start in a low distraction environment and gradually build up to more challenging places

 Do I need a Halti head collar?

 A well-fitted head collar is a great training aid, but it is just that, an aid.
-You still need to teach your dog how to walk nicely.
-But it will certainly help you to do that.
+It would help if you still taught your dog how to walk nicely, but it will certainly help you do that.

 Last update on 2021-05-17 / Affiliate links / Images from Amazon Product Advertising API